 Note: A version of this blog was published in Food Manufacturing.

 The COVID-19 crisis has placed intense pressure on companies as we strive to maintain (and even grow) production amidst possible shutdowns.
 As the pandemic is teaching us, these challenges require quick solutions.
-The addition of automation, IIOT and lights-out manufacturing can help companies, individuals and the economy from downtime in a high demand time.
+The addition of automation, IIOT, and lights-out manufacturing can help companies, individuals, and the economy from downtime in a high-demand time.

 The close of non-essential businesses in response to COVID-19 has significantly impacted the supply chain in visible ways and in ways yet to be revealed.
 There are certain industries, such as freight and transportation, that can't be automated to the extent a factory floor can be, for they face different challenges.
-However, just as the transportation industry has found efficiencies with passenger planes supporting the supply chain, delivering not only people, but freight, factories should now be researching new ways to improve efficiencies.
-And that starts with evaluation of current automation designs.
+However, just as the transportation industry has found efficiencies with passenger planes supporting the supply chain, delivering not only people but freight, factories should now be researching new ways to improve efficiencies.
+And that starts with the evaluation of current automation designs.

 We believe the impact and effects of COVID-19 will drive companies today and well into the future to think and act differently.
-When demand increases, robots and automated processes may be the solution.
+When demand increases, robots, and automated processes may be the solution.
 This solution provides increased productivity while creating design process efficiencies.

 Increased use of robots and automation will not replace humans completely in the factory.
 People will simply do different tasks and more technical tasks and robots will replace the manual labor on the plant floor.

 Going forward, lights-out solutions will be the goal for many companies, however, this next level of automation is a bit more futuristic and will require significant design, trials, and capital investment to be realized.
 Companies that take the steps to further automate, as well as enhance and improve their current automated design process, will help prepare for future shutdowns and crises.